Centenary

 Minden – Kelsey McConnell, Glenbrook School

-New Iberia – Allison Cormier, Louisiana School for Math, Science
+New Iberia – Allison Cormier, Louisiana School for Math, Science and the Arts

 Pineville – Rebekah Gagnard, Pineville High School